 As a result, McKinsey has client expertise in a broad range of business operations such as innovation and technology, operations, management, media, research and development, and customer relationship management.

 Similarly, the company has a large variety of industry practices ranging from aviation and defense to healthcare systems and services to travel, tourism, and transport infrastructure.
 Its large size and strong reputation mean that McKinsey has deep client relationships across diverse industries with a particularly large body of work done in the public sector.
 The company currently serves many Fortune 500 leading companies.
-A full range of all the industries McKinsey currently operates in can be found on their website.
+A full range of all the industries McKinsey currently operates in can be found on its website.

 In terms of how individual employees can specialize in a particular industry, McKinsey tends to hire both undergraduates and MBA graduates who are filtered into a subject matter expert or a general track depending on their past experiences.
 Because they value diversity in knowledge and experience, McKinsey tends to consider applicants who come from all types of backgrounds such as engineering, medicine, etc., as well as business or economics-related degrees or work experiences.